-The anti-LKM1 pattern is characterised by bright staining of the hepatocyte cytoplasm and of the P3 portion of the renal tubules.
-Anti-LKM1 can be confused with AMA, as both autoantibodies stain liver and kidney, though AMA, in contrast to anti-LKM1, also stains gastric parietal cells.
-The identification of the molecular targets of anti-LKM1, cytochrome P4502D6, and of AMA, enzymes of the 2-oxo-acid dehydrogenase complexes, has allowed the establishment of immuno-assays using recombinant or purified antigens (29), which can be used to resolve doubtful cases.
-Anti-LC1, an additional marker for AIH-2, can be present on its own, but frequently occurs in association with anti-LKM1, and targets formimino-transferase cyclodeaminase (FTCD) (52).
+The anti-LKM1 pattern is characterized by bright staining of the hepatocyte cytoplasm and of the P3 portion of the renal tubules.
+Anti-LKM1 can be confused with AMA, as both autoantibodies stain liver and kidney, although AMA, in contrast to anti-LKM1, also stains gastric parietal cells.
+The identification of the molecular targets of anti-LKM1, cytochrome P4502D6, and of AMA, enzymes of the 2-oxo-acid dehydrogenase complexes, has allowed the establishment of immunoassays using recombinant or purified antigens (29), which can be used to resolve doubtful cases.

+Anti-LC-1, an additional marker for AIH-2, can be present on its own, but frequently occurs in association with anti-LKM1, and targets formimino-transferase cyclodeaminase (52).
+Anti-formimino-transferase cyclodeaminase antibody can be detected by commercial enzyme-linked immunosorbent assay (29).

-Other autoantibodies less commonly tested, but of diagnostic importance, include anti-soluble liver antigen (anti-SLA) and anti-perinuclear neutrophil cytoplasm (pANCA) antibodies.
+Other autoantibodies less commonly tested, but of diagnostic importance, include antisoluble liver antigen (anti-SLA) and antiperinuclear neutrophil cytoplasm (pANCA) antibodies.